Text

 Troponin IPending<0.04 ng/mLDon't wait — treatment based on ECG

-Pain8/100Refractory to nitroglycerin — BP too low for NTG
+Pain8/100Not given — BP too low for NTG (CONTRAINDICATED)

 Decision S1-A-01 · Immediate STEMI Response · D-05 CRITICAL

-The attending is occupied.
+Dr. Martinez (ED attending) is occupied with a trauma code.
 Mr. Osei is diaphoretic, BP dropping.
 What are your first three actions?

 COGNITA: Parallel action capacity · NTG contraindication recognition · Cath lab call without physician permission